THE INSTRUCTOR TEAM

 Mia Andler: Founder, Executive Director, Instructor

-Mia lives in Truckee with her two children and is passionate about meeting our basic needs of food, water, shelter and connection in a balanced way with our environment.
+Mia lives in Kings Beach with her two children and is passionate about meeting our basic needs of food, water, shelter and connection in a balanced way with our environment.
 You can read more about Mia on her website www.miaandler.com.

 Noelle Marquis: Director of Programs